Skip to main content

 Workarounds

-# Disable intarray extension if not needed
+# Remove the extension where it is not needed

-# Review users with object creation privileges
+# Reduce object creation privileges on shared schemas

 Disclaimer: This content was generated using AI.
 While we strive for accuracy, please verify critical information with official sources.